marcusolsson/grafana-hourly-heatmap-panel/README.md

 An hourly heatmap aggregates data into buckets by day and hour to analyze activity or traffic during the day.

-**Important:** This plugin is still under development and is not ready for production.
-Use at your own risk.

 <img src="https://github.com/marcusolsson/grafana-heatmap-panel/blob/master/docs/screenshot.png" />

 ## Motivation